 Overnight Breakfast Casserole With Bacon This casserole is full of cheese, bacon, bell peppers and green onions, layered with bread and soaked in a seasoned egg mixture.
-It’s great about this recipe is that it’s quick to prep in the evening and then baked up fresh and delicious in the morning!
+What’s great about this recipe is that it’s quick to prep in the evening and then baked up fresh and delicious in the morning!

-Lemon Raspberry Coffee Cake If you like cake for breakfast, this is going to be your favorite coffee cake recipe ever… This breakfast cake is tender with a bright tartness that will make your lips pucker just bit……when suddenly it’s bursting with sweet raspberries.
+Lemon Raspberry Coffee Cake If you like cake for breakfast, this is going to be your favorite coffee cake recipe ever… This breakfast cake is tender with a bright tartness that will make your lips pucker just a bit……when suddenly it’s bursting with sweet raspberries.

 Healthy Breakfast Burrito with Avocado and Chipotle Yogurt There’s nothing better than a good breakfast burrito that you can wrap your hands and mouth around!
 Creamy avocado & chipotle yogurt take this healthy one to the next level.